Talking About Alcohol & Other Drugs with Your Wellesley College Student

 o How will you handle it if you are asked to baby-sit someone who is drunk?

-3. Communicate clearly your (realistic) expectations regarding their alcohol use and academic performance.
+3. Communicate clearly your (realistic) expectations regarding their alcohol and other drug use and academic performance.
 Most students don’t want to disappoint their parents, and it can be helpful for them to know exactly what is expected of them.
 Don’t assume they already know.

-4. Make sure your student knows the law regarding alcohol, and the new Alcohol Policy, including the consequences for either.
+4. Make sure your student knows the law regarding alcohol and other drugs, and the College Policy on Alcohol and Other Drugs, including the consequences for either.

 5. Talk about the health implications of high-risk drinking, and ways to minimize the risks.
-Students who engage in high-risk drinking may experience injuries, blackouts, getting in trouble, academic challenges, sexual assault, or death.
+Students who engage in high-risk drinking may experience injuries, blackouts, getting in trouble, academic challenges, or death.
+The risk of harm can be minimized through proactive steps to abstain, moderate, and respond promptly to health concerns.

 6. Confront myths and exaggerations.
 Most students believe that everyone at college drinks to excess.
 In truth, many Wellesley College students do not drink at all, and most of those that do drink moderately.

 7. Support your student in maintaining a safe environment for themselves and their peers.
-If your student is affected by others’ drinking, encourage them to confront the source of the problem directly if it is safe to do so.
+If your student is affected by others’ drinking or drug use, encourage them to confront the source of the problem directly if it is safe to do so.
 If not, they can reach out to their RA or Residence Life Professional Staff.

 Minimizing Harm When Drinking Alcohol